Fatemehkiasaveh/TechWithWarriors/README.md

 **How to Run:**
 1. Clone the repository and navigate to the `MachineLearning` directory.
-2. Open the `decision_tree_iris_classification.ipynb` file in Google Colab or Jupyter Notebook.
+2. Open the `Task 02:Use a decision tree classifier to classify a dataset of iris flowers..ipynb` file in Google Colab or Jupyter Notebook.
 3. Run the cells in the notebook to train the model and evaluate its performance.

 **Results:**
+- **Precision per class**: [1.0, 0.9375, 0.9091]
+- **Recall per class**: [1.0, 0.8824, 0.9524]
+- **F1 Score per class**: [1.0, 0.9091, 0.9302]
-- The model achieved an accuracy of **XX%** on the test set, successfully classifying the iris species.
+- The model achieved a balanced performance across the three iris species, indicating good classification accuracy for each class.

 ---